LenxWei/lative_emacs/README.txt

 * copy lative.el as ~/.emacs
 * edit ~/.emacs to adjust some options in the first section
-* open emacs, and press F1 F1 to look up the help screen
+* open emacs, and press F1 F1 or ESC 1 to look up the help screen

 Basic Operations:                             Cursor Operations
 ----------------                              -----------------